AckeeCZ/nodejs-cookbook/Best Practices.md

 ### About

-Most of you probably know automated testing.
-We also use it a lot, not having sufficient code coverage can be even reason to not accept your commit into development and/or production branch!
+If you read this cookbook, you probably know what automated tests are.
+We also use it a lot!
+We even control the  sufficient code coverage.
+If you write too much code without tests, it can be even reason to not accept your commit into development and/or production branch!

-And worst of all, our continues integration system (jenkins at the moment) will mark your commit with __this evil picture__: ![Image][image-2]
+And worst of all, our continues integration system (jenkins) will mark your commit with __this evil picture__: ![Image][image-2]

 ### Why we use it

 Writing tests in beggining of project seems like wasting time.
 You spend time with writing tests, while it almost never find any additional error.
-However as project continues, the complexity rises with incoming change-requests from customers (or mobile app/frontend developers, but you know, you are writing the server, you are the master, they have to obey your API).
+However as project continues, the complexity rises with incoming change-requests from customers (or mobile app/frontend developers, but you know, you are writing the server, you are the master, they have to obey your API #ServerMasterRace).

-Bigger the code and complexity, bigger the chance you create bug while fixing another or when implementing new feature.
-Everyone one at least once said : this new code should _never ever_ affect existing code but it actually __does__ (yes, life is cruel), good written tests are here for you to warn you.
+Bigger the code and complexity, bigger the chance you create bug while fixing another.
+Everyone at least once said : this new code should _never ever_ affect existing code but it actually __does__ (yes, life is cruel), good written tests are here for you to warn you.

 ### What tests do we use